jasonm23/onlisp-markdown/onlisp.md

 the obstacles to learning Lisp as a second language is learning to program in a functional style.

-Fortunately there is a trick for transforming imperative programs into func- tional ones.
+Fortunately there is a trick for transforming imperative programs into functional ones.
 You can begin by applying this trick to ﬁnished code.
 Soon you will begin to anticipate yourself, and transform your code as you write it.
 Soon after that, you will begin to conceive of programs in functional terms from the start.